SublimeText/LaTeXTools/README.markdown

 by Marciano Siniscalchi
 [http://tekonomist.wordpress.com]

 Additional contributors (*thank you thank you thank you*): first of all, Wallace Wu and Juerg Rast, who contributed code for multifile support in ref and cite completions, "new-style" ref/cite completion, and project file support.
-Also, Sam Finn (initial multifile support for the build command); Daniel Fleischhacker (Linux build fixes), Mads Mobaek (universal newline support), Stefan Ollinger (initial Linux support), RoyalTS (aka Tobias Schidt?) (help with bibtex regexes and citation code, various fixes). *If you have contributed and I haven't acknowledged you, email me!*
+Also, Sam Finn (initial multifile support for the build command); Daniel Fleischhacker (Linux build fixes), Mads Mobaek (universal newline support), Stefan Ollinger (initial Linux support), RoyalTS (aka Tobias Schidt?) (help with bibtex regexes and citation code, various fixes), Juan Falgueras (latexmk option to handle non-ASCII paths). *If you have contributed and I haven't acknowledged you, email me!*

 Latest revision: *2012-10-06*.
 Highlight: toggle forward search after compiling on and off.